top of page

 (Please Note: I am providing this tentative course schedule merely as a courtesy.
 It should not be construed as a commitment to keep strictly to the plan outlined below.

-Week 1: Introduction, Early Philosophers (The First?)
+Week 1: Introduction, Early Greek Philosophy

 a.
-Shields preface ix-xii &Chpt 1 pp. 1-9
+Shields preface ix-xii & Chpt 1 pp. 1-9

 b.
 Curd Introduction, pp. 1-22 and pp. 31-38;